Mediterranean tropical-like cyclone: Meteorological classification and history

 Another proposal uses roughly the same scale but suggests to use the term medicane for tropical storm force cyclones and major medicane for hurricane force cyclones.
 Both proposals would fit the observation, that half of the 37 cyclones surveyed by HNMS with a clearly observable hurricane-like eye, as the major criterion for assigning the medicane status, showed maximum sustained winds between 76–110 km/h, while another quarter of the medicanes peaked at lower wind speeds.

+Due to the lack of a proper definition and discrepancies over the classification of a Mediterranean tropical-like cyclone, most commonly accepted to be a relative area of vorticity with satellite-observed characteristics typical of tropical cyclones, the lack of a proper definition has caused confusion among those in the scientific and operational community.
+To better define and describe the definition of a Medicane, a paper published by European experts from the American Meteorological Society on 1 September, 2025 aimed to reconcile inconsistent Medicane phenomena and structural criteria that has been applied amongst a multitude of past studies and papers, with this definition stating;

+A medicane is a mesoscale cyclone that develops over the Mediterranean Sea and displays tropical-like cyclone characteristics: a warm core extending into the upper troposphere, an eye-like feature in its center with spiral cloud bands around an almost windless center surrounded by nearly symmetric sea-surface wind circulation with maximum wind speed within a few tens of km from the center.